stephangriesel/telerik-blogs/kendoreact-r2-2019-webinar-recap.md

 **Have recent grid updates added features that make it easier to work with the Grid in Responsive designs, such as on the fly hiding of columns?**
 Carl B: Certainly!
 It's very easy to work with a column collection to determine what to show or hide to control this.
 We're actively working in a sample to make this easier to follow with responsive scenarios but there's no issue with doing that already today.
 If you need some assistance in this definitely reach out to our support team for help!

 Eric B: Since props can be bound to state that is dynamic and representative of the current breakpoint, we can make decisions off these values and update the render.
 This gives me the opportunity to shut things off, change the way they are displayed, etc. But nothing added to the grid that has to do with rendering it responsively.
-We are always tweaking performance of our components and we strive to make them work well at any resolution and/or device.
+We are always tweaking the performance of our components and we strive to make them work well at any resolution and/or device.

 **Is there a place on the Kendo React website that lists the Kendo release and which minimum React release that is supported??**
-Right now this is a bit hidden across various articles, but we will make this easier over the next couple of weeks by creating a "system requirements" page to help not only with the React version but any other items we can think of (browser support etc.).
+Right now this is a bit hidden across various articles, but we will make this easier over the next couple of weeks by creating a "system requirements" page to help not only with the React version but any other items we can think of (browser support, etc.).
 We want to ensure that this info is easier to find :)

 **What is the Kendo YouTube channel?**
 [Kendo UI TV](https://www.youtube.com/user/kendouiTV)